Pat Terrell

-Patrick Christopher Terrell (born March 18, 1968 in Memphis, Tennessee) is a former American football safety in the NFL for the Los Angeles Rams, New York Jets, Carolina Panthers, and Green Bay Packers.
-He played college football at the University of Notre Dame.
+Patrick Christopher Terrell (born March 18, 1968) is an American former professional football player who was a safety in the National Football League (NFL) for the Los Angeles Rams, New York Jets, Carolina Panthers, and Green Bay Packers.
+He played college football for the Notre Dame Fighting Irish.
+He was selected 49th overall in the second round of the 1990 NFL Draft by the Rams.